zborowskibartek/Notion-To-Anki/README.md

 ## ⚠️ Remarks

 - *Notion* → due to fact that the official Notion API has not been implemented yet, currently communication takes place from the exported `*.html` file.
 Full **instruction** on how to properly download the file is provided **below**.
-- *Anki* → since Anki do not support communication via web browser .
-Hence, you are obligated to download desktop version and install predefined plugin to be able to send data to your account.
+- *Anki* → since Anki do not support communication via web browser.
+Hence, you are obligated to [download desktop version](https://apps.ankiweb.net/) and install predefined plugin to be able to send data to your account.
 As before entire **information** about it is listed **beneath**.

 ## ⚙️ Installation